uoziod/chrome-soundcloud-scrobbler/README.md

 Planned features
 ----------------

--   Change artists and track names before submitting (and possible syncing between accounts)
+-   Change artist and track name before submitting (and syncing of these data between accounts)
--   Change timeout between start playing and submitting